Exercises you can do at home right now to improve your shooting technique

 It’s all about muscle memory

-You shouldn’t have to think about your gun-mount, footwork and turns.
-If you’ve practised sufficiently then the movements will be natural.
+Muscle memory basically means that after you have practised a movement a certain number of times, you don’t need to consciously think about it to get it right.
+If you’ve practised sufficiently then the movements will be natural when you’re holding your gun.
 Get to this stage and all you will have to think about is focusing on the target, rather than being sidetracked over whether your feet are in the right place, whether you’re turning correctly or whether you’re holding your gun properly.

 - Break your gun and make sure it is unloaded.
 This is absolutely crucial.